tyuxiang/tyuxiang.github.io/content/teaching/Mobile Robotics/index.md

 ---
 title: Mobile Robotics 2025
-summary: A Singapore University of Technology and Design course on teaching students basic robotics navigation through the use of many hands-on assignments.
-The students get to program a 1/10th sized car to perform mapping, localization and navigation autonomously in both indoor and outdoor environments.
-There is a final racetrack challenge where the students had to design the car to perform both Object Detection and Vision-Control loop to perform various tasks.
-Their project called Autolap involved designing the car to autonomously navigate itself along the field track staying within the lanes for 1 entire loop.
-I helped design the project, taught the tutorials and assisted with porting the car and homework over from ROS1 architecture to ROS2 architecture.
+summary: I was a Teaching Assistant for the Mobile Robotics course held by Singapore University of Technology and Design.
+This course teaches students basic robotics navigation through the use of many hands-on assignments.
 date: 2025-05-30
 type: docs
 math: false